-The prevalence and sophistication of phishing attacks is consistently on the rise, and scams frequently target both businesses and consumers in an effort to gain access to personal information and steal data and/or money.
-Attacks are often leveled at the most vulnerable among our population – elderly people.
+The prevalence and sophistication of phishing attacks is consistently on the rise.
+These scams that frequently target both businesses and consumers are an attempt to gain access to personal information and steal data and/or money.
+Phishing Attacks are often leveled at the most vulnerable among our population – elderly people.
 They also frequently succeed when they take advantage of individuals who are busy, distracted or lacking in cybersecurity education.

 Phishing emails are carefully researched and contrived to target specific recipients.
 Hackers will scour social media profiles and conduct online research to identify future victims’ personal details (family connections, old employers/colleagues, hobbies) – anything they can use to tempt you into falling for their scheme.